shopstic/k8s-env-injector/README.md

-# k8s-pod-annotator
+# k8s-env-injector

-The purpose of this application is to inject node labels as environment variables to pods from a selected namespace.
+The purpose of k8s-env-injector is to inject node labels as environment variables to pods from a selected namespace.

 ## Local development